Katy Jurado: Marriages

 Katy Jurado was married twice.
-Her first husband was the Mexican actor Victor Velázquez (who was the stepfather of the popular Mexican actresses Tere and Lorena Velázquez).
+Her first husband was Mexican actor Víctor Velázquez (who was the stepfather of the popular Mexican actresses Tere and Lorena Velázquez).
 Her marriage was largely motivated by the desire to continue a career as an actress and to escape the yoke of her parents.
-Velazquez was the father of her children, a boy and a girl.
+Velázquez was the father of her children, a boy and a girl.
 The marriage ended in 1943, shortly after Jurado began her film career.

-Her second husband was the American actor Ernest Borgnine.
-Jurado and Borginine met when he was filming Vera Cruz (1954) in Mexico.
-Jurado affirms that from that moment Borgnine did not stop pursuing her.
+Her second husband was American actor Ernest Borgnine.
+Jurado and Borgnine met when he was filming Vera Cruz (1954) in Mexico.
+Jurado affirms that from that moment, Borgnine did not stop pursuing her.
 They were married on 31 December 1959.
 Jurado declared that her five years of courtship with Borgnine were the happiest of her life, but their relationship became complicated after they were married due to his uncontrollable jealousy.
 The temperament of both led to numerous violent confrontations, some of which were documented by the newspapers of the time.
 Jurado claimed to have suffered physical violence from Borgnine during their marriage.

 Jurado and Borgnine divorced in 1963.
-After their divorce, Jurado fell into a severe depression that led her to consider suicide.
-It was for this reason that she decided to leave Hollywood and settle for the rest of her life in the city of Cuernavaca, in Mexico.
+After their divorce, Jurado fell into a severe depression that led her to consider suicide, so she decided to leave Hollywood and settle for the rest of her life in the city of Cuernavaca, in Mexico.